frostyjflakes/ecommerce-pattern-library/README.md

     The neutral colours are black, white and grey.
 Their real purpose is for body copy, captions, tables, etc.
 ---

-Fidget was created to help people overcome their bad tendencies (fidgeting).
+Fidget was created to help people overcome this bad habit.
 Since the Fidget Spinner was released, we've expanded our selection of tools.
-This includes the Fidget Cube, the Fidget Stick and much more.
-Check out our e-commerce website today!
+This includes the Fidget Cube, the Fidget Stick and much more!